If you really want to change yourself in the world of SAP you have to take actions and take actions now on these habits.

 What I would do differently next time?

-AS from self-concept theory of career development successful people have a very high self-concept.
+AS from the self-concept theory of career development successful people have a very high self-concept.
 Take this self-concept as the mental hard drive of your mind subconscious.
 Every thought, feeling, emotions, experience and decision you have ever had is recorded in this mental hard drive.
 Once recorded, these impressions influence the way you think, feel and behave that point onward.

 Think of your recent interview/meeting and if you ask yourself about these type of question